Replay: Perhaps reviewers should refrain from direct camera comparisons (or at least rethink their approach).

 That's an example of a completely useless test.
 It might seem obviously flawed, yet it's surprising how quickly this type of flawed methodology can creep into a superficially sensible test.

-Recently, someone compared a Sony A7S (a camera that's famously good in low light, because it has fewer than average pixels, but, therefore, bigger than average pixels, so it is more sensitive and hence less noisy at a given illumination) with a Sony A7R II, a camera that's got a 42 megapixel sensor, with necessarily smaller pixels.
+Recently (at the time of original publication), someone compared a Sony A7S (a camera that's famously good in low light, because it has fewer than average pixels, but, therefore, bigger than average pixels, so it is more sensitive and hence less noisy at a given illumination) with a Sony A7R II, a camera that's got a 42 megapixel sensor, with necessarily smaller pixels.

 The user complained that in low light, the A7R II was noisier than the A7S.
 This is about as surprising as the moon having gravity.
 Of course, per pixel, it's noisier.
 And we know exactly why.
 The only flaw in anything here is the understanding of how things work.